Dharmesh-raj/HealthcarePython-Project/README.md

 This project aims to analyze healthcare data using Python in a Jupyter Notebook environment.
 The dataset contains various health-related variables, including medical conditions, test results, and demographic information.

 # Objective:
 The primary objective of this project is to derive meaningful insights from the healthcare dataset through data analysis techniques.
-By exploring patterns, correlations, and trends within the data, we aim to identify factors influencing health outcomes and predict potential risks.
+By exploring patterns, correlations, and trends within the data, I aimed to identify factors influencing health outcomes and predict potential risks.

 # Tools and Packages:
 + Python: Utilized for data analysis, preprocessing, and modeling.